 Note that quite a few of the download links on the archive.org version of the page won't work, but this is easy enough to fix:

-• If the URL starts with http://files.thegamecreators.com, then it is still available today - just paste it into your browser address bar.
+, then it is still available today - just paste it into your browser address bar.- Example:

-• If the URL starts with http://files2.thegamecreators.com, then it will still work today if you change files2 to files.
+, then it will still work today if you changefiles2

 This has been a public service announcement by the society of concerned citizens for DarkBASIC history preservation.
 Now, go and try out some of the other competition entries!